ctoruno/Personal-Website/content/blog/svg-tooltips/index.md

 <img src="example_1.svg" width="100%"/>

 In the chart above, each circle represents a region from each country.
 The chart looks great, simple, and aesthetic.
 What's the problem?
 There was no way for you to know what each circle meant without me explaining it.
-More importantly, even if I placed a text explaining that in the chart, you have no idea to know what's the exact percentage for what region.
+More importantly, even if I placed a text explaining that in the chart, you have no idea to know what is the exact percentage for what specific region.
 We could come up with some static solution as adding some text boxes.
 However, adding over 100 text boxes might be challenging and it will extremely reduce the aesthetic of the chart.
 I consider myself a minimalist after all.
 But just for the sake of chaos, here you have a visual of how 100 text boxes would look like:

 <img src="example_2.svg" width="100%"/>